 Enter Theresa May

-Of course there is another option for parliament to try and take things forward: a second referendum.
+Of course, there is another option for parliament to try and take things forward: a second referendum.
 There is significant political appetite for a second referendum.
-The problem is that many commentators would argue that another referendum may not indeed glean a different result from the first one, and even if it does achieve a different result the question of whether it is ok to override the original result with a new one will be huge.
+The problem is that many commentators would argue that another referendum may not indeed glean a different result from the first one, and even if it does achieve a different result whether it is OK to override the original result with a new one will be huge.

 Indeed, there is no guarantee that the UK would even vote to remain in the European Union in a second referendum.
 That result would signal the waste of yet another period of political time that could have been used to secure Britain's exit.
 Another option on the table is to revoke Article 50.
 This is another option that may not please many people, but in the long term might actually be the sensible way to move forward.
 Britain clearly needs more time to get its story straight as far as Brexit is concerned, and the ability to push it back for several years may well be the one that has to be taken in order for the UK to successfully leave the union.

 Whatever happens, the UK needs to make its mind up and quick.
 Time is running out, and the UK has little time in order to prepare for any of the endings that are on the table.
 We are now relying on our politicians to find a way forward, but if the current political impasse continues, a resolution is surely a long way away.